Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Baryogenesis in reheating epoch

-Using the entropy $S_R$ and temperature $T_{\rm RH}$ of the reheating epoch, obtained in Eqs.~(84) and (86) of Ref.~\cite{xuereheating}, we calculate the baryon asymmetry represented by the ratio of the net baryon number $a^3_Rn^R_{_B}$ (\ref{brates1}) to the entropy $S_R$.
+Using the entropy $S_R$ and temperature $T_{\rm RH}$ of the reheating epoch, obtained in Eqs.~(8.6) and (8.8) of Ref.~\cite{Xue2023a}, we calculate the baryon asymmetry represented by the ratio of the net baryon number $a^3_{_R}n^R_{_B}$ (\ref{brates1}) to the entropy $S_R$.
 Per comoving volume, this ratio at the reheating $a_{_R}$ is given by

-where the entropy $s_{_R}=S_R/a_R^3$ at the genuine reheating.
-This result is consistent with the one derived from the processes of baryon-number violating decay, see Ref.~\cite{kolb}.
-This baryon number-to-entropy ratio $n^R_{_B}/s_{_R}$ (\ref{rehtf}) preserves its value from the reheating to the present time.
-The present observational value is $n_{_B}/s= 0.864^{+0.016}_{-0.015}\times 10^{-10}$ \cite{Planck2015}.
-This determines the ratio of the reheating temperature $T_{\rm RH}$ and effective mass and degeneracy parameter $\hat m$,
+where the entropy density $s_{_R}=S_R/a_{_R}^3$ at the genuine reheating ${\mathcal R}$-episode.
+This result is consistent with the one derived from the processes of baryon-number violating decay in Ref.~\cite{Kolb1990}.
+This baryon number-to-entropy ratio $n^R_{_B}/s_{_R}$ (\ref{rehtf}) preserves its value from the reheating epoch to the present time.
+The present observational value is $n_{_B}/s= 0.864^{+0.016}_{-0.015}\times 10^{-10}$ \cite{Ade2016}.
+This determines the ratio of the reheating temperature $T_{\rm RH}$ to the mass parameter $\hat m$,